Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field: Comprehensive Analysis of Decay Probability Limits

 For $a l \sim 1$, $\beta = \frac{(1+s)\pi}{\ln(1+al)}$.
 Taking a representative value $s=1/2$, we find $\beta \approx \frac{3\pi}{2\ln 2} \approx 6.8$.
 An upper bound for $s \in (0, 1)$ is $\tilde{\beta} = \frac{2\pi}{\ln (2)} \approx 9.06$.
 Thus $e^{-2\pi\beta} \ll 1$ for the entire range of $s$, and the factor $(1 + e^{-2\pi\beta})^{-1} \approx 1$.
 The averaged decay rate simplifies to:

 The result includes a logarithmic correction factor \(a l / \ln(1+ a l)\) that arises from the geometric properties of the accelerated cavity.
 This represents a measurable non-inertial effect distinct from the thermal Unruh signature.
 In the limit of a very small cavity ($a l \ll 1$), we recover the previous result from Sec.~\ref{sec:ShortCavity al<<1}: $\ln (1+ a l) \approx a l$, which implies $\Gamma_{\text{left}} \sim \Gamma_{\text{in}}$.
 This expression furthermore converges exactly to the idealized result in the limit $al\rightarrow 0$, where $\lim_{al\rightarrow 0}\frac{al}{\ln (1+ a l)} = 1$, implying $\lim_{al\rightarrow 0} \Gamma_\text{left} = \Gamma_\text{in}$.
 The expression also contains the fermionic thermal factor \(1/(1 + e^{-2\pi\beta})\), representing Fermi-Dirac stimulation from the Unruh thermal bath.
 However, for \(a l \sim 1\), this thermal factor is approximately unity, indicating that the thermal Unruh effect is negligible in this parameter regime.
 The observed enhancement therefore represents primarily geometric/non-thermal acceleration effects, demonstrating that accelerated cavities exhibit measurable deviations from inertial behavior through mechanisms that may be distinct from the thermal Unruh signature.
-This provides an important prediction for experimental tests in cavity QED setups with fermionic systems.
+Consequently, while our framework incorporates the effect of the Unruh thermal bath on the decay process, its contribution for $al\sim 1$ is negligible since the enhancement to the decay rate arises primarily from kinematic and geometric effects tied to the cavity's size and acceleration and not from thermal stimulation.
+This result provides an important prediction for experimental tests in cavity QED setups with fermionic systems.